Monnoroch/ColorHighlighter/README.md

 To enable highlighting colors in files with any extension you need to modify `file_extensions` setting and add the requiresextension there.
 You can also put `"all"` there and the plugin will be enabled for all files.
+If you have enabled some extensions before, they need to be reenabled due to the previous section.

+#### Text color highlighting works incorrectly

+This might happen during the upgrade.
+The reason is that during the upgrate the color scheme basically gets changed by two incompatible plugins: the old one and the new one.
+To fix all possible issues delete the sublime session file and the cache and restart the plugin.

 **Donate**